Managing small-acreage horse farms in Central and Eastern Oregon

 Poor conditions on horse farms affect animals, people and wildlife

 Living in dust, manure, mud, weeds or a combination of these is unhealthy.
 Dusty conditions lead to respiratory diseases.
 Dust carries irritating particles, pathogenic bacteria and viruses into the lungs.
 A horse living in dusty conditions is more inclined to respiratory infection.
-And, a horse suffering from a respiratory infection takes longer to recover in dusty conditions than in dust-free air.
+In addition, a horse suffering from a respiratory infection takes longer to recover in dusty conditions than in dust-free air.

 Overgrazed pastures with little grass cover can be a source of sand colic — a serious digestive disorder that occurs when horses fed on bare ground ingest soil and sand.
 In addition, horses on overgrazed pastures are exposed to manure while eating and are at a higher risk for internal parasite infestations.
 Horses routinely left on overgrazed pastures reinfest themselves and spread internal parasites to other horses in the herd.

 Although the intensity and length of the mud season vary east of the Cascades, mud can be a problem for small-acreage horse farms.
-Mud harbors bacteria and fungal organisms that cause health problems.
+Mud harbors bacteria and fungi that cause health problems.
 Wet conditions soften the hoof and sole, causing cracking and splitting.
 Horses become susceptible to stone bruising, abscesses and thrush, an infection of the frog of the hoof.
 Wet, muddy conditions create slick, unsafe footing that can result in injuries.

 Weeds easily infest overgrazed pastures.
 While most are harmless, some can be dangerous to horses, and most are unsightly.
 Weeds indicate a management problem and reduce the value of the pasture as a source of feed.